ElizaBuff/School_District_Analysis/README.md

 ![U_Reading](U_Reading.png)

-**How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**
+**How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?:** Because the passing rates dropped from the low 90s to the high 60s, Thomas High School's rank dropped.
+In the original dataset, Thomas High Schools ranked second out of the fifteen schools.
+When the ninth grade is removed, Thomas High School falls to eighth.

 **How does replacing the ninth-grade scores affect the following:**